Kaloi Limenes

 Kaloi Limenes or Kali Limenes (Καλοί Λιμένες /el/) is a village and port in the Heraklion regional unit, southern Crete, in Greece, located 70km (43.5 miles) south-west of the city of Heraklion.
 It has 17 inhabitants (2021).
 It is known as a major bunkering spot for ships in the southern Mediterranean.

 History

 Kaloi Limenes (meaning 'good harbors' or 'fair havens') is a natural port near the southernmost point of Crete.
 It is close to the village of Lentas (ancient Levin), and the unexcavated remains of Lassea, a port for the ancient settlement of Gortys.

-According to the Acts of the Apostles, Apostle Paul, landed at Kaloi Limenes on his way from Caesarea to Rome as a prisoner of the Romans, then attempted to proceed further west along the coast to Phoinikas ("Phoenix"), identified to the homonym small village in the bay west of Loutro or Loutro itself.
-A small church was built there (first in Byzantine times, then restored in the 1960s).
+According to the Acts of the Apostles, Apostle Paul, landed at Kaloi Limenes on his way from Caesarea to Rome as a prisoner of the Romans, then attempted to proceed further west along the coast to Phoinikas ("Phoenix"), a small village in the bay west of Loutro, or to Loutro itself.
+A small church, named after the apostle, was built in Kaloi Limenes in Byzantine times, then restored in the 1960s.